With its lush jungle, pine forests, majestic canyons, and turquoise waterfalls, Chiapas, Mexico is a nature lover’s paradise.

 How to Get to Chiapas

-The best way to get to Chiapas is to fly into Tuxtla or Palenque from Mexico City.
+The best way to get to Chiapas is to fly into Tuxtla Gutierrez from Mexico City.
 Other options are to take an ADO bus after exploring a neighboring state, like Oaxaca, or to fly into Villahermosa, Tabasco and rent a car to drive around Chiapas.

 11 Best Things to Do in Chiapas